bstraehle/aws-lambda/README.md

 Open AWS Explorer, create new Lambda function, and upload it

-Login to the AWS Console, go to Lambda, Functions, select function and test it
+Login to the AWS Console, go to Lambda, functions, select function and test it